-We continued to introduce the rules of IHL among representatives of the Armenian Armed Forces, cooperating with the Ministry of Defense in the scope of the joint annual plan.
-We trained groups of military instructors, commanders and deputy commanders of border units and peacekeepers departing for missions abroad.
-In addition, we ran six sessions on ICRC and IHL basics to troops stationed along the international border in Tavush region.
-In October, we participated in the Collective Security Treaty Organization's military exercise of the joint rapid reaction forces.
+We introduced the rules of IHL to members of the Armenian Armed Forces, cooperating with the Ministry of Defense in the scope of the joint annual plan.
+We trained and briefed around 390 military instructors, commanders and deputy commanders of border units as well as troops departing for peace support missions abroad.
+In addition, we ran four sessions on ICRC mandate and IHL basics troops stationed along to the international border in Tavush region.
+We supported the participation of representatives of the Armenian Armed Forces in training and exchange on the regional and international level.
+One senior officer from the General Staff updated his knowledge of IHL at the International Institute of Humanitarian Law in San Remo, Italy.